Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Introduction

 \section{Introduction}

-As more people get information from social networking websites such as Facebook and Twitter, misinformation has become a serious problem.
-To address this, social media companies currently spend billions of dollars on content moderation.\footnote{\url{https://www.cnbc.com/2021/02/27/content-moderation-on-social-media.html}} Prior work on developing natural language processing systems to help combat misinformation has, for the most part, focused on individual sub-tasks in isolation \citep{10.1162/tacl_a_00454}, including claim detection, evidence retrieval and stance classification.
-Very little prior work has attempted to perform early detection of novel misinformation claims, which is crucial for supporting early interventions, such as pre-bunking \citep{lewandowsky2021countering}.
+As many people now get information from social networking websites such as Facebook and Twitter, misinformation has become a serious societal problem.
+To address this, social media companies have spent billions on content moderation.\footnote{\url{https://www.cnbc.com/2021/02/27/content-moderation-on-social-media.html}} Prior work on developing natural language processing systems to combat misinformation has mainly focused on various sub-tasks \cite{lee-etal-2021-unifying,guo2022factcheck}, including claim detection \cite{eger-etal-2017-neural,li2022covid}, evidence retrieval \cite{jiang-etal-2020-hover, samarinas-etal-2021-improving, wan-etal-2021-dqn,rami2022natural}, fact verification \cite{aly-etal-2021-fact,wu-etal-2022-cross,jifan2022generating,zihui2022pasta}, stance classification \cite{thorne-etal-2017-fake-stance, conforti-etal-2018-towards, li-etal-2019-rumor-detection}, and fallacy recognition \cite{alhindi2022}.
+Researchers have also attempted to perform early detection of novel misinformation claims \citep{yue2022contrastive}, as it is crucial for supporting early interventions such as pre-bunking \citep{lewandowsky2021countering}.
+However, evaluations are often set up automatically using datasets that were retrospectively constructed based on a predefined set of debunked claims.

-In this paper, we present a novel end-to-end framework for the problem of identifying misinformation on social media, building on top of extensive prior work in this area.
-Our work fills an important gap in the literature, by showing how it is possible to construct a realistic end-to-end evaluation that supports early detection of novel rumors directly from raw tweets, rather than relying on existing fact-checking resources such as Snopes.
-Instead of classifying individual tweets as rumorous or not, we extract structured representations of claims, which are aggregated and ranked.
-Trending claims are reviewed by fact-checkers in a human-in-the-loop evaluation.
-Tweets that are automatically classified as supporting novel misinformation claims are then reviewed to determine whether they violate relevant policies.

-We validate our methodology for end-to-end human-in-the-loop misinformation detection on the domain of COVID-19 treatments.
-COVID-19 treatments make an ideal testbed for human-in-the-loop misinformation extraction because Twitter has clearly defined policies in this area, providing readily available guidelines for a realistic human evaluation of the system's output.\footnote{ \url{https://help.twitter.com/en/rules-and-policies/medical-misinformation-policy}}

-While our approach does require domain-specific information extraction models to extract structured representations of novel misinformation claims for easy aggregation and review, there is significant prior work on event extraction that can be adapted to extract check-worthy claims \citep{ritter2012open,luan2019general,du-cardie-2020-event}.
-Furthermore, we argue content moderators or fact-checkers are likely to be more effective when focusing on one claim type at a time (e.g. COVID treatments, election integrity, vaccine effectiveness, etc.), rather than reviewing a mixture of claims on multiple topics.
+Recent work by \citet{glockner2022missing} presented convincing evidence that existing NLP fact-checking pipelines are unsuitable for detecting novel real-world misinformation.
+They show these systems rely on leaked counter-evidence from news sources that have already fact-checked the claim.
+In general, it is unrealistic to assume this type of evidence will be available for new claims that have not yet been widely spread.